kenrector/sigma-cpv-kit/README.md

 This system is configured with hardwired lines that recquire a BREAK key to start the LOGON process.
 To avoid, this enter simh and enter DEP 114a 0 to store 00000000 in the hardwired line flags.

 The system includes a :USERS file with account names and logon passwords.
 Follow Keiths instruction to run the PCL processor as a ghost job and backup and delete the :USRS file.
 The system will allow a logon from :SYS,LBE without a password if there is no :USERS file.

+Shut down CPV with the ZAP keyin at the opeeator console.
+Don't quit out of simh if you can help it.

+Save a backup of the cpvswap file.

+You can boot CP-V from the swapper with the simh boot command, boot dpb0.